The Last Pullman Car: Synopsis

-The Last Pullman Car is a 1983 feature-length documentary film produced by Kartemquin Films.
+Background

 The film focuses on the conflict between labor unions and corporations, and was created during a time in the company's history when its directors were making industrial for-hire films to support their social-issue, union-focused documentaries.

+Accolades

 The Last Pullman Car won first prize at the Athens International Film Festival and was broadcast on PBS.
 It was featured on the Learning Channel Independents Series and went on to screen at several other film festivals around the world.

+Legacy

 The film's relevancy continues to the present day, and in 2011 it was screened in Pullman by South Side Projections to mark 30 years since the closure of the site.